 Home owner’s insurance is something you have to have, or at least, that you should have.
 However, just because it’s something you need doesn’t mean it should be something that eats up half your paycheck.

-Yahoo! made note of some ways to try to control your insurance costs and we’re here to explain why they could bring your premiums down.
+Yahoo! made note of some ways to try to control your insurance costs and we’re here to explain why these home insurance tips could bring your premiums down.
 Keep in mind that sometimes controlling the costs means having to spend a little more now.

 - Making home improvements is one of the obvious ways to cut down your costs.
 Getting a home surge protector, installing extra smoke/co2 detectors, and even installing a fence can change your premium costs.
 By making improvements you’re showing your insurer that you’re doing your best to protect your home from disaster.
 Make sure you tell your carrier about the upgrades you’ve made too.